Empire of Mechyrdia

 Rise of the Freedom Party

 During the Fulkreyksk Cold War, the Mechyrdian Senate was in its Sixth Party System, where the Democratic Union was the mainstream progressive party, the Imperial Party was the mainstream conservative party, and the liberal Whig Party was the kingmaker between them, deciding which of the prior two parties formed a government coalition.
-Until 246 UC, the Whigs had always chosen the party of the sitting Chancellor.
-However, in 246 UC, the Whig Party left the Imperial Party's coalition and formed one with the Democratic Union, propelling the UD to government of the Mechyrdian Senate despite the Imperial Party's plurality and chancellory.
+Until 246 UC (2886 AD), the Whigs had always chosen the party of the sitting Chancellor.
+However, in 246, the Whig Party left the Imperial Party's coalition and formed one with the Democratic Union, propelling the UD to government of the Mechyrdian Senate despite the Imperial Party's plurality and chancellory.
 Many conservative voters felt betrayed.

-Furthermore, the Democratic Union's Pthilnora Chancellory, which was elected in 248 UC on a platform of unity, resulted only in division between the various subcultures of the Empire.
+Furthermore, the Democratic Union's Pthilnora Chancellory, which was elected in 248 UC (2888 AD) on a platform of unity, resulted only in division between the various subcultures of the Empire.
 This stab-in-the-back feeling was part of what propelled Marc Adlerówič Basileiów's populist Freedom Party to such an early prominence.
-In 250 UC, the Freedom Party, which was founded only five years prior, gained its first plurality in both houses of the Senate in its first election.
+In 250 UC (2890 AD), the Freedom Party, which was founded only five years prior, gained its first plurality in both houses of the Senate in its first election.
 Two years later, Basileiów, the founder of the party, was elected chancellor.

 The Basileiów Addendum to the Marcanów Doctrine

-In 253, Chancellor Basileiów proposed an addendum to the Marcanów doctrine: when dealing with nations with which a war would be too destructive, it is better to diplomatically isolate them and prevent their influence from reaching outside their borders.
+In 253 UC (2893 AD), Chancellor Basileiów proposed an addendum to the Marcanów doctrine: when dealing with nations with which a war would be too destructive, it is better to isolate them diplomatically and prevent their influence from reaching outside their borders.
 This was intended to target the remnant of Fulkreykk known as the Isarnareyksk Federation, which had previously made attempts to gain clout within states in Mechyrdia's sphere of influence.

 Mechyrdia operates on a confederal economic system: sectors are, for the most part, free to make whatever regulations or interventions into their local economies that they want, while the imperial government is restricted to breaking up trusts, adjusting the spatial volume value tax, and for-profit government services.